rancherfederal/carbide-docs/docs/registry-docs/downloading-images.md

 # Downloading the Images

-This page will walk you through how you can locally download secured images from the hardened registry and package them to move over an airgap to your registry.
+This page will walk you through locally downloading our secured images from our hardened registry, as well as packaging them to move over an airgap into your registry.

-If you're copying images into a connected registry, check the documents [here](copying-images.md).
+If you're hauling images into a connected registry, check the documentation [here](copying-images.md).

-## Carbide
+## Setup

-**NOTE:** We are actively working to improve the collection and formatting of the below procceses.
-Additionally, please see the [Hauler Docs](https://rancherfederal.github.io/hauler-docs/docs/guides-references/hauler-content/images) for how to specify a specific platform.

 ```bash
 # authenticate into carbide secured registry